tezos/tezos/src/proto/bootstrap/docs/language.md

     grammar described in section X by pattern matching, producing the well-typed, corresponding GADT expressions.
-It is mostly a checker, not a full inferer, and thus takes some annotations (basically the inpout and output of the program, of lambdas and of uninitialized maps and sets).
+It is mostly a checker, not a full inferer, and thus takes some annotations (basically the input and output of the program, of lambdas and of uninitialized maps and sets).
 It works by performing a symbolic evaluation of the program, transforming a symbolic stack.
 It only needs one pass over the whole program.